bojanpopic/developer.joomlatools.com/framework/plugins.md

 ### PlgKoowaAbstract

 If you want your plugin to simply take advantage of the native Joomla! (and other extension events), it need only extend `PlgKoowaAbstract`.
 It won't pick up the MVC events that we are focused on here.
-We highlight it because `PlgKoowaSubscriber` is a child class and is an important part of its functionality.
+We highlight it because `PlgKoowaSubscriber` is a child class, and is an important piece of the plugin functionality.

 This class extends directly from `JPlugin` and will work like any other plugin; but, you have the added bonus of direct access to the Framework object manager, not to mention allowing the plugin to have its own [object identifier](http://guides.nooku.org/essentials/object-management.html).

 Another benefit to using `PlgKoowaAbstract` over `JPlugin` is the ability to tell the plugin not to connect or subscribe to any events at all.
-We use this ability in [LOGman](http://developer.joomlatools.com/extensions/logman.html) for example to make sure that all the appropriate files are loaded for all the other LOGman plugin integrations.
+We use this ability in [LOGman](http://developer.joomlatools.com/extensions/logman.html), for example, to make sure that all the appropriate files are loaded for all the other LOGman plugin integrations.
 It helps to keep from cluttering up the dispatcher.

 ## Event handlers